OpenIndiana/oi-docs/docs/handbook/getting-started.md

 This however, is not where you will find the release notes.
 _**A bug has been opened to correct this issue**_.

-The release notes may be accessed in one of the following ways:
+The release notes can be found [on this page](../release-notes/latest-changes).

-* Perform a search within the Wiki site for the release notes.
-* Browse to the following Wiki page: <https://wiki.openindiana.org/oi/Release+Notes>.
 </div>